-NOTES:
+Notes:

 - 1. A member who is entitled to attend and vote at this Meeting may appoint one or more proxies to attend, speak and vote on his/her behalf.
 A shareholder may appoint more than one proxy in relation to the Meeting provided that each proxy is appointed to exercise the rights attached to a different share or shares held by that shareholder.
 Such a proxy need not be a member of the Company.
 To appoint more than one proxy you may photocopy the proxy form.
 Please indicate the proxy holder's name and the number of shares in relation to which they are authorised to act as your proxy (which, in aggregate, should not exceed the number of shares held by you).
 Please also indicate if the proxy instruction is one of multiple instructions being given.
 All forms must be signed and should be returned together in the same envelope. - 2.
 In the case of joint shareholders, a vote tendered by the senior holder shall be accepted to the exclusion of all other joint holders.
 Seniority is determined by the order in which the names of the joint holders appear in the Company's register of members in respect of the joint holding (the first-named being the most senior). - 3.
 The quorum for the meeting is two shareholders present either in person or by proxy.
 The majority required for the passing of the resolutions is a simple majority of the total number of votes cast on that resolution.
 Shareholders are entitled to ask questions in relation to the business of the meeting. - 4.
 To allow effective constitution of the meeting, if it is apparent to the Chairman that no shareholders will be present in person or by proxy, other than by proxy in the Chairman's favour, then the Chairman may appoint a substitute to act as proxy in his stead for any shareholder, provided that such substitute proxy shall vote on the same basis as the Chairman. - 5.
-To be valid, a Form of Proxy and the original (or certified true copy) of any power of attorney or other authority under which the Form of Proxy is signed must be lodged with the Company's registrars, SLC Registrars, PO Box 5222, Lancing, BN99 9FG or electronically at proxy@slcregistrars.com, in each case no later than 48 hours before the Meeting, weekends and public holidays excluded i.e., by 11 a.m. on 25 November 2022.
+To be valid, a Form of Proxy and the original (or certified true copy) of any power of attorney or other authority under which the Form of Proxy is signed must be lodged with the Company's registrars, SLC Registrars, PO Box 5222, Lancing, BN99 9FG or electronically at proxy@slcregistrars.com, in each case no later than 48 hours before the Meeting, weekends and public holidays excluded i.e., by 10 a.m. on 10 November 2023.
 A Form of Proxy for use by shareholders is enclosed.
 Completion of the Form of Proxy will not prevent a shareholder from attending the Meeting and voting in person. - 6.
 Any corporate shareholder can appoint one or more corporate representative who may exercise on its behalf all of its powers as a member provided that they do not do so in relation to the same shares.
-In order to appoint a corporate representative a corporate shareholder must provide a letter of representation to their chosen representative, which must be surrendered to the Company upon registration at the Meeting. - 7.
-The Directors' letters of appointment, a copy of the Articles of Association of the Company and a draft of the new Articles of Association proposed to be adopted pursuant to Resolution 3 (blacklined to show the changes from the existing Articles of Association) (the "New Articles"), will be available for inspection at the place of the Meeting for 15 minutes prior to and until the termination of the Meeting.
-The New Articles will also be available for inspection on the Company's website at www.pumaheritage.co.uk.
+In order to appoint a corporate representative a corporate shareholder must provide a letter of representation to their chosen representative, which must be surrendered to the Company upon registration at the Meeting.